wcooley/wcooley.github.io/_posts/2012-02-15-shell-hacks-batch-processing.md

 layout: default
 tags: shell
 category: "shell hacks"
-title: "Shell Hacks: Batch Processing"
+title: "Batch Processing"
 ---
-Shell Hacks: Batch Processing
+Batch Processing
 =============================

 If you've ever wanted to run a number of jobs at the same time, but had too